Our purpose is to proclaim by word and action the

-Since arriving in Trinidad, we have been involved in primary and secondary school teaching.
-Now we have responsibility for two private primary schools in the capital, Port of Spain, and 2 Government-assisted secondary school, one in Couva, in central Trinidad and the other in Penal in south Trinidad.
-Both have a diverse ethnic and religious population
+Since arriving in Trinidad in 1947, our sisters have been involved in both primary and secondary school education.
+We have responsibility for two private primary schools in Port of Spain, and two Government-assisted secondary schools, in Couva and in Penal.
+These secondary schools have diverse ethnic and religious populations

-Most sisters are involved in faith development through parish programs, retreats, catechist formation and membership of archdiocesan committees.
+Sisters are also involved in faith development through parish programs, retreats, catechist formation, social justice work and membership of archdiocesan committees.
 One sister is a part-time prison chaplain and minsters to prisoners on ‘death row’ and another sister is involved in HOPE, a micro-credit lending facility that offers small business loans .